websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 ### General Configuration

-Available for some out-of-the-box fragments.
-This menu option presents context specific fragment configurations.
+This appears for some out-of-the-box fragments and presents context specific fragment configurations.
 For a reference on these configurations, see Basic Component Configuration Reference.

 ### Mapping Content